 You must have your own non-negotiables so you won’t feel like you are always in a “conflict.”

-Now, if your non-negotiables are challenged, especially during a conflict, you might react a little more on the defensive side as opposed to a neutral way.
+Now, if your non-negotiables are challenged, especially during a conflict, you might react a little more on the defensive side instead of in a neutral way.
 Remember earlier we mentioned understanding your triggers and boundaries?
 This is when you want to consider bringing on a professional wedding planner.

 Work with a professional